 Rules vary per region, so you’ll want to check to see if gatherings are allowed in your area.
 Continue to wear a mask in busier outdoor areas like trails, campgrounds, playgrounds and dog parks.
 And avoid crowded areas where distancing isn’t possible.

 5. Take care of yourself

-We don’t yet know how lockdowns or restrictions will look during the fourth wave – if any.
+We don’t yet know how lockdowns or restrictions will look this winter – if any.
 But you may still be spending time at home.
 Pick a project to stay productive, and pick up the supplies you need to carry it out.
 Don’t feel like you need to keep up with popular fads like baking bread or learning a new language, unless you want to.
 If you can, continue practicing at least some of the activities you love from life before COVID-19.

 6. Make the most of your employee benefits

 COVID-19 shaped our new take on work, and employers want to continue to support their workforce through it all.
 Your employer should be well-versed in the need for flexibility in your work arrangements by now.

 Look into other employee benefits that can support your continued well-being, as well.
 Do your benefits include an Employee Assistance Program?
 This can give you access to mental health-care services, like e-therapy or virtual counselling.

-- Most advisors now offer to meet Clients virtually by video chat.
-Find an advisor today.
+Most advisors now offer to meet Clients virtually by video chat.

-Remember: while the fourth wave may feel discouraging, you’ve weathered more than a year of pandemic already.
-Take heart that better days are ahead.
+Remember: while new variants and the ongoing pandemic may feel discouraging, you’ve weathered almost two years of pandemic already.
+Take heart that better days are surely ahead.